open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 include content into a sitemap, visit admin/config/search/simplesitemap/entities to enable support for entity types of your choosing.
-After enabling support for an entity type, indexation settings for each sitemap variant can be set by pressing 'Configure'.
+After enabling support for an entity type, indexation settings for each sitemap can be set by pressing 'Configure'.
 For entity type bundles, one can optionally set the indexation settings right on the bundle's configuration pages, e.g. admin/structure/types/manage/[content type] for nodes.